ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 ### Load balancing and proxying
 {: #vcscar-physical-load-balance-proxy}

-Load balancing and proxying are implemented via the {{site.data.keyword.icpfull_notm}} Ingress Controller component.
+Load balancing and proxying are implemented through the {{site.data.keyword.icpfull_notm}} Ingress Controller component.
 This component handles the container scaling and failover in a seamless manner.